Effects of spin-orbit interaction and electron correlations in strontium titanate: Conduction band without SOC

 We choose $\epsilon_0=-4t$ so that $\hat{H}_{hop}$ is the kinetic energy.

 In the discussed approximation, the $m^{th}$ sub-band is non-dispersive in the $m^{th}$ direction and is parabolic at small $k$ in the other two directions.
-The resulting Fermi surface consists of three orbitally-selective cylindrical sub-surfaces aligned with the reciprocal axes and spanning the Brillouin zone, Fig.~\ref{fig:bands}(a).
+The resulting Fermi surface consists of three orbitally-selective cylindrical sub-surfaces aligned with the reciprocal axes that span the Brillouin zone, Fig.~\ref{fig:bands}(a).

-\textbf{Effects of oxygen-oxygen hopping.} Our analysis has so far neglected hopping between the nearest-neighbor oxygen atoms, which may compromise the anisotropy inferred from the Ti-O hopping.
-Figure~\ref{fig:bands}(b) reproduces a portion of the bandstructure obtained in Ref.~\cite{PhysRevB.6.4718} using the linear combination of molecular orbitals (LCAO) method which includes this along with all the other hopping contributions among $14$ orbitals considered in that model.
-Remarkably, one of the conduction sub-bands is flat in the principal $\Gamma-X$ direction, in a good agreement with the above analysis.
-Meanwhile, the second sub-band is highly dispersive in this direction and is doubly degenerate, as is apparent from its gradual splitting along the $X-Z$ direction.
-These results imply that orbital selectivity of Ti-O hopping is not compromised by other hopping contributions.
-Such hopping would have mixed the sub-bands, resulting in comparable dispersion along the principal axis.
+\textbf{Effects of oxygen-oxygen hopping.} We now address the possibility that other hopping contributions, and especially nearest-neighbor O-O hopping whose amplitude is smaller but not negligible compared to Ti-O hopping, may affect the sub-band anisotropy identified above.
+Figure~\ref{fig:bands}(b) reproduces the band structure obtained in Ref.~\cite{PhysRevB.6.4718} using the linear combination of molecular orbitals (LCAO) method, which included O-O hopping, along with other hopping contributions among the $14$ orbitals considered in the model.
+Remarkably, one of the conduction sub-bands is nearly flat in the principal $\Gamma-X$ direction, in good agreement with the above analysis.
+Meanwhile, the other sub-band is highly dispersive in this direction and is doubly degenerate, as is apparent from its splitting along the $X-Z$ direction.
+We conclude that the sub-band anisotropy identified above based on the analysis of Ti-O hopping is robust with respect to other hopping contributions.

-We now analyze O-O hopping to determine why it does not compromise the orbitally-selective anisotropic hopping in the conduction sub-bands.
-The O-O hopping is characterized by two matrix elements, $t_{\sigma}=0.4$~eV and $t_{\pi}=-0.04$~eV describing $\sigma$ and $\pi$ p-bonds, respectively.
-Here, we list the values determined in the prior LCAO calculations~\cite{PhysRevB.6.4718,Harrison}.
-The amplitude of hopping via $\pi$ bonds is an order of magnitude smaller than through the $\sigma$ bonds, and can be neglected.
+We now show that O-O hopping does not compromise the orbitally-selective anisotropy of hopping because of the cubic symmetry.
+O-O hopping is characterized by two matrix elements corresponding to $\sigma$ and $\pi$ bonds, whose amplitudes $t_{\sigma}=0.4$~eV, $t_{\pi}=-0.04$~eV, were determined in LCAO calculations~\cite{PhysRevB.6.4718,Harrison}.
+The value of $t_{\pi}$ is an order of magnitude smaller than $t_{\sigma}$.
+Since the oxygen amplitudes in the conduction band are small, O-O hopping via the $\pi$ bonds can be neglected.

 We enumerate the oxygen sites coordinating the $\vec{n}^{th}$ Ti atom with indices $\vec{n}+\vec{l}/2$, where $\vec{l}$ is a unit vector in one of the principal directions.
-The O-O hopping Hamiltonian via sigma bonds can be written as
+The O-O hopping Hamiltonian via $\sigma$ bonds can be written as